pomsky-lang/pomsky/CONTRIBUTING.md

 # Contributing to Pomsky

-There are multiple ways to contribute to pomsky.
+There are multiple ways to contribute to Pomsky.
 The easiest way is to use Pomsky and report any bugs or issues you find in the [issue tracker](https://github.com/pomsky-lang/pomsky/issues) or propose new features.
 If you'd like to contribute code, please read on.
 You can also [sponsor me](https://github.com/sponsors/Aloso) to support Pomsky's development.

 ## Conduct